One of the success factors of using the Balanced Scorecard concept is making it easy to access data from company databases.

 It is possible to access any database with SQL query and SQL indicator.
 Normally, no additional development is needed.
-The process of designing appropriate query might be complicated, so the help of professional from your IT might be required.
+The process of designing an appropriate query might be complicated, so the help of a professional from your IT might be required.

 Creating SQL indicator step-by-step

 - Run BSC Designer Pro or open existent project.